 Visitors can enjoy the changing foliage via biking, hiking, boating, and more.
 It's a colorful wonderland for nature lovers.

 Outer Banks, North Carolina

-When you think Outer Banks, you probably think of watersports rather than fall foliage, but this area of North Carolina is actually bursting with the beautiful colors of fall.
+When you think Outer Banks, you probably think of watersports rather than fall foliage, but this area of North Carolina is actually bursting with beautiful fall colors.